All Episodes

 Stay with me on a road to an America that solves its problems through private sector initiatives and not through bailouts.

-Say that, McCain wins.
+McCain wins.

 But he didn't.

-Yes, it's the New York Times, so I give them props for actually not totally ideologically uh sandbagging it.
+Yes, it's the New York Times, so I give them props for actually not totally ideologically sandbagging it.

-She writes, Momentum is building in Washington for a rescue package for the auto industry to head off a possible bankruptcy filing by General Motors, which is rapidly running low on cash.
+She writes, momentum is building in Washington for a rescue package for the auto industry to head off a possible bankruptcy filing by General Motors, which is rapidly running low on cash.

 But not everyone agrees that a Chapter 11 filing by GM would be the disaster that many fear.